How to Conduct the Most Effective User Interviews

 Let the users decide what the most convenient time is for them to talk.
 This is important as it puts the power in their hands, which will make them more inclined and enthusiastic about speaking with you.
 While planning a time, make sure you have a long enough slot planned in order for you to ask your questions, plus additional time for the users to ask their own questions and give feedback.

-A professional tip: If you do this regularly, you may find it helpful to create a booking website or add a booking component to your current one to manage all of your meetings in one place.
+A professional tip: If you do this regularly, you may find it helpful add an online scheduling software to your current one to manage all of your meetings in one place.
 You can also check out our best business software guide to help you with this.

 05. Set your agenda and stick to it